Tapan2609/SuperHeroProject/README.md

 # SuperHeroProject

-This is sample html project created to check functionality of Trunk based development.
+This is sample html project created to check functionality of Trunk based development(TDD).